seanreed1111/sql-recipes/recipes.md

 Solution
 SQL supports the use of almost all of its expressions and functions in the ORDER BY clause.
 This includes the ability to use the CASE statement and simple and complex functions like arithmetic operators to dynamically control ordering.
 For our recipe, we’ll tackle a situation WHERE we want to show employee ordered by highest-paid to lowest-paid.
-For those with a commission, we want to asSUMe the commission is earned but don’t want to actually calculate and show this value; we simply want to order on the implied result.
+For those with a commission, we want to assume the commission is earned but don’t want to actually calculate and show this value; we simply want to order on the implied result.
 The following SQL leverages the CASE statement in the ORDER BY clause to conditionally branch sorting logic for those with and without a COMMISSION_PCT value.

 SELECT employee_id, last_name, salary, commission_pct FROM employee
 ORDER BY case